Six-Day War: Long term

 During the Six-Day War Israel captured the West Bank, the Gaza Strip, the Golan Heights.

-Israel made peace with Egypt following the Camp David Accords of 1978 and completed a staged withdrawal from the Sinai in 1982.
-The position of the other occupied territories has been a long-standing and bitter cause of conflict for decades between Israel and the Palestinians, and the Arab world in general.
+Israel made peace with Egypt after the Camp David Accords of 1978 and completed a staged withdrawal from the Sinai in 1982.
+The position of the other occupied territories has for decades been a bitter cause of conflict between Israel and the Palestinians and the Arab world in general.
 Jordan and Egypt eventually withdrew their claims to sovereignty over the West Bank and Gaza, respectively.
 Israel and Jordan signed a peace treaty in 1994.

 After the Israeli occupation of these territories, the Gush Emunim movement launched a large settlement effort in these areas to secure a permanent foothold.
 There are now hundreds of thousands of Israeli settlers in the West Bank.
 They are a matter of controversy within Israel, both among the general population and within different political administrations, supporting them to varying degrees.
 Palestinians consider them a provocation.
 The Israeli settlements in Gaza were evacuated in August 2005 as a part of Israel's disengagement from Gaza.